-Loud buzzing on tree or shrubs
+Tree / Shrubs - Loud buzzing on tree or shrubs

-Tree trunk: Getting rid of bees in tree trunks
+Tree trunk - Getting rid of bees in tree trunks

-Bees in house / on window
+Bees in house / Bees on window.

 Dead bees outside of house

-Chimney: How to get rid of bees
+Chimney - How to get rid of bees in chimney.

-Bees near basement
+Basement - Bees inside basement

-Honey stains on structure
+Honey stains on structure.